 As with Aperture Priority mode, the range of available apertures in Manual exposure mode varies as the lens is zoomed to various focal lengths.
-Also, the range of shutter speeds has certain limits, although the camera's slowest shutter speeds of 15, 20, and 30 seconds, as well as the Time setting for time exposures, are available only in this mode.
-The slowest shutter speed available at ISO 800 is 2 seconds; at ISO 3200, the slowest is 1/2 second.
+Also, the range of shutter speeds has certain limits, as listed earlier in Table 3-1 in the discussion of Shutter Priority mode.
+For example, the slowest shutter speed available at ISO 6400 is 15 seconds; at ISO 3200, the slowest is 30 seconds.